slotbox/codonhooks/README.md

 ## Introduction

-These two git hooks provide the functionality of the Heroku codon build server, they are implemented in Bash for simplicity.
+The `fetch-repo` script provides the functionality of the Heroku codon build server, it is implemented in Bash for simplicity.
 The pre-signed S3 URL to download the repo and a pre-signed PUT URL for the updated repo and compiled slug are provided to the job via environment variables (as part of the dyno execution manifest).
-The hooks are mount binded on the repo/hooks directory during dyno creation to avoid duplication and to propagate hook changes without complexity.
+The script is mount binded on the repo/hooks directory during dyno creation to avoid duplication and to propagate hook changes without complexity.

-The dynohost runs git-receive-pack and thus these hooks  under the non-privilege rukouser account in an LXC dyno just like a provision dyno.
+The dynohost runs `fetch-repo` under the non-privilege rukouser account in an LXC dyno just like a provision dyno.

 ## Requirements